frc1418/pybasictraining/README.md

 Testing to see if you beat the challenges
 -----------------------------------------

-The challenges currently need to be ran from the terminal.
-This means you need to open up a terminal, and change directories to wherever you checked out the code.
+The challenges currently need to be run in the terminal.
+This means you need to open up a terminal and change directories to wherever you checked out the code.
 For help using the terminal, see [this resource](http://team1418.org/wiki/CommandLinePrimer).

 There are two ways to run the challenges.
 If you think your code can beat ALL